 The Buttery is located in the Junior Common Room and is run by a Bar Manager with the aid of a Bar Treasurer, who are appointed each year.
 The Buttery sells beverages of all varieties at extremely reasonable (some might say ‘student’) prices in accordance with its primary aim of providing a welcoming social space within the College for residents to come, relax and enjoy.

 As the world is increasingly becoming aware, green is the new black.
 The Environment Committee is a group of students determined to implement changes around the College to ensure a sustainable future.
-They collaborate with administration and students on water and waste management, recycling and a number of the pressing concerns that the committee, as well as the planet, are increasingly forced to face.
+They collaborate with administration as well as students to investigate solutions for water wastage, recycling and a number of the pressing concerns that the committee, as well as the planet, are increasingly forced to face.

 The Fleur-de-Lys magazine is published each year by the students and captures in words and pictures the experiences of residents over their past year.
 It is compiled by a team of editors who work throughout the year and present a record of the goings-on of all the Clubs and Societies and sporting events.